-There are loads of crucial processes you need to carry out when starting up a new business.
-From writing your first business plan and hiring staff – to choosing a company premises and setting up a website – you’ll have plenty of engaging work ahead of you.
-But one aspect of launching a new company you simply cannot ignore is how you plan to market and advertise your business.
+There are many crucial processes you need to carry out when starting up a new business, from writing your first business plan and hiring staff to choosing company premises and setting up a website.
+One aspect of launching a new company you simply cannot ignore is how to market and advertise your business.

 According to researchers at Constant Contact, 66% of small business owners say that finding new customers is their top concern.
 After all, there’s a huge sea of competition out there, and it can be incredibly difficult for new companies to stand out and find success.

-Like it or not, that’s where advertising comes in – and to help you understand all the basics, we’ve crafted an expert guide that will walk you through how and where you should consider marketing and advertising your new business.
+Like it or not, that’s where advertising comes in – and to help you understand all the basics, we’ve crafted an expert guide that will walk you through how and where you should market and advertise your business.

 What is a marketing plan and how do I write one?